Gudivada bus station

 Gudivada bus station is a bus station located in Gudivada city of the Indian state of Andhra Pradesh.
 It is owned and operated by Andhra Pradesh State Road Transport Corporation.
 It is one of the major bus stations in the state of Andhra Pradesh.

 Infrastructure

-The station is equipped with a huge bus depot for storage and maintenance of buses.
+The station is equipped with a bus depot for the storage and maintenance of buses.